 During her tenure at Iowa, five former players have gone on to become coaches at the collegiate level.
 Cara Consuegra (Charlotte) and Jennie (Lillis) Baranczyk (Drake) are currently Division I head coaches.
 Randi Peterson is the head coach at Coe College; Kachine Alexander is an assistant at Concordia (St. Paul) and Wendy Ausdemore served as an assistant at Coe for one season.

-Eleven former Hawkeyes under Bluder continued their playing careers professionally after graduation.
-Cara Consuegra, Lindsey Meder, Crystal Smith and Kachine Alexander all had stints in the WNBA.
-Smith, Alexander, Johanna Solverson, Kristi Smith, Megan Skouby, JoAnn Hamlin, Trisha Nesbitt, Morgan Johnson and Theairra Taylor also played professionally in Europe.
+Thirteen former Hawkeyes under Bluder continued their playing careers professionally after graduation.
+Cara Consuegra, Lindsey Meder, Crystal Smith, Kachine Alexander, and Samantha Logic all had stints in the WNBA.
+Smith, Alexander, Logic, Bethany Doolittle, Johanna Solverson, Kristi Smith, Megan Skouby, JoAnn Hamlin, Trisha Nesbitt, Morgan Johnson and Theairra Taylor also played professionally in Europe.